needle-mirror/com.unity.ai.navigation/Documentation~/AreasAndCosts.md

 The cost to move between two nodes depends on the distance to travel and the cost associated with the area type of the polygon under the link, that is, _distance \* cost_.
 In practice this means, that if the cost of an area is 2.0, the distance across such polygon will appear to be twice as long.
 The A\* algorithm requires that all costs must be larger than 1.0.

 The effect of the costs on the resulting path can be hard to tune, especially for longer paths.
 The best way to approach costs is to treat them as hints.
-For example, if you want the agents to not to use Off-Mesh Links too often, you could increase their cost.
-But it can be challenging to tune a behavior where the agents to prefer to walk on sidewalks.
+For example, if you want the agents to not use **NavMesh Links** too often, you could increase their cost.
+But it can be challenging to tune a behavior where the agents prefer to walk on sidewalks.

-Another thing you may notice on some levels is that the pathfinder does not always choose the very shortest path.
+Another thing you may notice on some levels is that the pathfinder does not always choose the shortest path.
 The reason for this is the node placement.
-The effect can be noticeable in scenarios where big open areas are next to tiny obstacles, which results navigation mesh with very big and small polygons.
+The effect can be noticeable in scenarios where big open areas are next to tiny obstacles, which results in a navigation mesh with very big and small polygons.
 In such cases the nodes on the big polygons may get placed anywhere in the big polygon and from the pathfinder’s point of view it looks like a detour.

 The _cost_ per _area type_ can be set globally in the _Areas_ tab, or you can override them per agent using a script.